Physical IT Infrastructure & Mission-Critical MEP

 You manage the network.
 We manage the physics.

 Your Head of IT is a network and systems expert.
 They should not be calculating BTU cooling loads, arguing with electricians over UPS panels, or navigating fire-life safety codes for badge readers.
-Base Layer FM acts as the physical extension of your digital IT team.
+Base Layer FM acts as the physical extension of your digital IT team — the Owner's Rep who builds the room your gear lives in.

 When moving into a new facility or upgrading an MDF/IDF server room, the biggest failure point is the handoff between the IT department and the physical contractors.
 We speak both languages.
 We step in as your Owner's Rep to manage the MEP (Mechanical, Electrical, and Plumbing) requirements specific to high-density compute environments.